rk-lindsey/chimes_lsq/doc/source/quick_start_chimes_md.rst

     12357
     # TEMPERA # !
 In K
     2000.0
-    # CMPRFRC # !
-Compare computed forces against a set of input forces? ...If true, provide name of the file containing the forces for comparison
-    false
     # TIMESTP # !
 In fs
        0.025
     # N_MDSTP # !
 Total number of MD steps
      16000
-    # NLAYERS # ! x,y, and z supercells.. small unit cell should have >= 1
-      2
     # USENEIG #
      true
     # PRMFILE # !
 Parameter file (i.e. params.txt)